chris-short/devopsish.com/content/post/119/index.md

 ## Tools

-[Kubernetes: AWS vs GCP vs Azure vs DigitalOcean](https://medium.com/@andreidascalu/kubernetes-aws-vs-gcp-vs-azure-vs-digitalocean-24d71067c795) — "Given the popularity of Kubernetes, I’d say it’s time to have a look at what’s what (through a beginner’s eyes) while keeping costs in mind as well."
+[Kubernetes: AWS vs GCP vs Azure vs DigitalOcean](https://medium.com/@andreidascalu/kubernetes-aws-vs-gcp-vs-azure-vs-digitalocean-24d71067c795) — "Given the popularity of Kubernetes, I'd say it's time to have a look at what's what (through a beginner's eyes) while keeping costs in mind as well."

 [Ansible Lint for GitHub Action](https://github.com/marketplace/actions/ansible-lint) — "This action allows you to run ansible-lint with no additional options" in GitHub Actions